Stark Tower: Critical response

 George Marston of Newsarama included the Avengers Tower in their "Best Superhero Headquarters And Hideouts Of All Time" list.
 Comic Book Resources ranked the Avengers Tower 1st in their "10 Most Iconic Superhero Hideouts In Marvel Comics" list, and ranked the Stark Tower 6th in their "Avengers 10 Best Headquarters" list.

 Other versions

 Marvel Adventures

 An alternate version of the Stark Tower appears in Marvel Adventures: The Avengers.
-It serves as the Avengers' base.
-The roster who live in it are Captain America, Iron Man, the Hulk, Spider-Man, Giant Girl, Wolverine, and Storm.

 Ultimate Universe

-An alternate version of the Stark Tower appears in the Ultimate Universe as the corporate headquarters of Stark/Stane, one of the largest companies of the technocratic North American Union, a power bloc that includes the former United States territories after its central government was dissolved in 1969.
-It served as an office of Howard Stark and Obadiah Stane as both jointly were responsible for running the corporation as business partners, with Stark heading research and development and operating as Iron Man while Stane served as its public face.
+An alternate version of the Stark Tower appears in the Ultimate Universe.
+This version is the corporate headquarters of Stark/Stane, one of the largest companies of the technocratic North American Union.
+The Maker's Council attacks Stark Tower using a Stark/Stane satellite, framing Tony Stark and his allies as terrorists.

-After Stane is killed during an assault on an international event in Latveria and Howard Stark disappears inside the city, the Maker's Council takes advantage of the resulting power vacuum and Tony Stark's rebellion against their rule over Earth, conducting a false flag attack on the Tower by making use of a Stark/Stane satellite, framing Tony and his allies as terrorists.

 In other media

 Marvel Cinematic Universe

 Stark Tower, later renamed Avengers Tower, appears in the Marvel Cinematic Universe.
+It is located on the site of the MetLife Building in real life, above Grand Central Terminal.